martinjc/cmt112/content/part-1/html-and-css-intro/html-intro-lab/index.md

 Use CSS rules to change the formatting of your content.

+{{% alert info %}}
-?> Remember to commit your changes frequently, and definitely commit your final code at the end of the lab!
+Remember to commit your changes frequently, and definitely commit your final code at the end of the lab!
+{{% /alert %}}